indianbread/af-helper-terminal-app/README.md

 ** Denotes that the feature has not yet been implemented.

 ## T1A2-4 User Interaction and Experience ##
-Develop an outline of the user interaction and experience for the application.
-Your outline must include:
-- how the user will find out how to interact with / use each feature
-- how the user will interact with / use each feature
-- how errors will be handled by the application and displayed to the use

 ### Home screen and navigation ###
 The user will navigate to each feature from the menu on the home screen.
 Each menu item has numbered options and the user can navigate to the feature they would like to use by keying in the corresponding number.
 The last option will allow the user to exit the program.
 To prevent the application from terminating if the user makes an invalid selection, an else statement will be used to warn the user that the selection is invalid and loop back to the main menu.